 Which are the best universities for business careers?

 Some employers in the business sector prefer candidates who have graduated from certain universities, chiefly those in the Russell Group such as Nottingham, Manchester, Warwick, Durham, Oxford and Cambridge.
-Recruiters target specific universities through networking events such as careers fairs, sponsored dinners and drinks, and talks.
+Recruiters target specific universities through networking events such as careers fairs, sponsored dinners, and talks.
 If you want a career in management consultancy it is particularly important to bear this in mind, as it is an area of business that traditionally favours Oxbridge graduates.

 Research other aspects of the universities such as clubs and societies; becoming a member of an ‘entrepreneurs’ or ‘women in business’ society will help you make contacts and develop your interest in, and knowledge of, the business world.
 This will also help you show future employers that you have a sustained interest in the sector.
 Also, ensure that the university location, environment and culture are suited to you.
 If not, you’ll be miserable for what should be three of the best years of your life.